Cebulva/market-expansion-data-study/README.md

 The final of this study is a presentation summarizing the findings and delivering the final recommendation.

-- **View Presentation**: [Google Slides Presentation](https://docs.google.com/presentation/d/1kwiiCyD-UfqA4ABKSzQ96Ii-RYC8u2okvhK28bIOpmE/edit?usp=sharing) (Offers online collaborative editing and a variety of templates.)
+- **View Presentation**: [Google Slides Presentation](https://docs.google.com/presentation/d/1kwiiCyD-UfqA4ABKSzQ96Ii-RYC8u2okvhK28bIOpmE/edit?usp=sharing) (Some slides are using animations which will require to view them in presentation mode)

 ---